CedyrLabs/DroneCAN/README.md

 ## Where does DroneCAN fit within the serial protcol space
 DroneCAN is a continuation from a previous project, known as UAVCAN.

-This project was also forked into another competing UAV messaging standard known as Cyphal https://opencyphal.org
+For more information on the differences between DroneCAN and Cyphal, [see here](https://forum.opencyphal.org/t/cyphal-vs-dronecan/1814).

 ![serial-history](/images/serial-history.png "Serial Protocol History") *Credit https://zubax.com/technologies/cyphal*

+Note that the UAVCAN project was also forked into another competing UAV messaging standard known as [Cyphal](https://opencyphal.org).
+Cypyhal is also supported by the [PX4](https://px4.io) autopilot hardware) and includes more robust messaging features that are more suited to complex projects when compared to DroneCAN.
+Cyphal's architecture is more closely aligned to the [Decentralied Publish Subscribe Standard (DCPS)](https://opendds.org/documents/architecture.html)

 ## DroneCAN transport technologies
 DroneCAN supports various transport interface including CAN, Ethernet, Serial...